 The Mantoux (pronounced Man-too) skin test is used to see if your child has been infected with the germs (bacilli) that cause tuberculosis (TB).
 It is important to detect TB early so that treatment can be started as soon as possible.

-This test is given by an injection between the layers of the skin, usually on the inside of the left forearm using a small sterile needle and syringe.
+This test involves injecting a small amount of Tuberculin (Purified Protein derivative which is not infectious) between the layers of the skin, usually on the inside of the left forearm using a small sterile needle and syringe.

 Results of the test